QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 -  Their apparent diversity conceals an essential unity

--  All are special cases of a linear-quadratic-Gaussian model of general economic equilibrium.
+-  All are of them are special cases of a linear-quadratic-Gaussian model of general economic equilibrium.

 .. _section-2: